dbaron/declarative-partial-updates/README.md

 1. The template itself is just a DOM directive.
 It doesn't stay in the DOM after being processed.
 1. Potentially, we can make this template point to a *position* in the DOM rather than an ID, e.g. one or two CSS selectors and replacing everything between them.
    If we do that, the template does nothing and is discarded if it doesn't have anywhere to stream into.
+1. This can and should be extended to be used as a low-level JS API and not only as an server-driven HTML primitive.

 This is, in essence, a proposed solution for https://github.com/whatwg/html/issues/2791.